 I did find Seogwipo a rather confusing place.
 Virtually all the hotels are in a town area that really doesn’t feel like it is anywhere near a coastline.
-Again, a bit like Seoul and Korea in general if I had of known then what I know now I definitely would have taken more organised tours.
+Again, a bit like Seoul and Korea in general if I had of known then what I know now I definitely would have taken more organised tours during my Korea touring.
 It was quite hard work trying to figure out how to get around – with lots of unsuccessful attempts and sore feet!Click here for the top Jeju Island Tours

 The day’s activities: